shigen0/XSShigeno/README.md

 ## Example
 `python3 src/xsshigeno.py -u https://xss-game.appspot.com/level1/frame -t 10 -n 20`
-This will look for the site mentioned, first searching for parameters and then searching for xss using 10 threads and a maximum of 20 payloads to find.
+This will look for the site mentioned, first searching for parameters and then searching for xss using 10 threads, the default parameters and payloads files and a maximum of 20 payloads to find.

 ## Future Improvements